I bought a computer online and it is not working. What are my rights?

 If you buy goods from a private seller then you aren’t covered by the Consumer Guarantees Act and you have less protection.
 This means that it’s important that you take extra care when buying goods privately.

-You may be able to seek compensation under the Contractual Remedies Act if you can show that the seller misled you about what you were buying.
+You may be able to seek compensation under the Contract and Commercial Law Act if you can show that the seller misled you about what you were buying.
 You may need to go to the Disputes Tribunal to make a claim.

 If you need more information contact your local Citizens Advice Bureau.